 - Who Can Apply: Entities eligible to apply for funding for at-risk communities under the CWDG include: - a.
 Units of local governments representing communities located in an area with a risk of wildfires, - b.
 Indian Tribes (please apply through either the Indian Tribes/Alaska Native Corporations specific notice or the applicable regional notice), - c.
 Non-profit organizations including homeowner associations that assist such communities, - d.
 State forestry agencies (including U.S. territories and interests), and - e.
-Alaska Native Corporations (ANCs)(please apply through either the Indian Tribes/Alaska Native Corporations specific notice or the applicable regional notice).

-For-profit entities are not eligible to apply for this funding opportunity.

-- Eligible Lands: Eligible applicants may apply for grant funding for a project proposal to be conducted on lands with the following ownership types, provided the project proposal directly reduces wildfire risk to a community:

-- a.
-Private lands,

-- b.
-Local governments,

-- c.
-Homeowner associations,

-- d.
-State government, and
+Alaska Native Corporations (ANCs)(please apply through either the Indian Tribes/Alaska Native Corporations specific notice or the applicable regional notice). - f.
+Public and State controlled institutions of higher education.
+For-profit entities are not eligible to apply for this funding opportunity. - Eligible Lands: Eligible applicants may apply for grant funding for a project proposal to be conducted on lands with the following ownership types, provided the project proposal directly reduces wildfire risk to a community: - a.
+Private lands, - b.
+Local governments, - c.
+Homeowner associations, - d.
+State government, and - e.

-- e.
 Tribal/Alaska native corporation (includes Trust lands).